Support Knowledge Loop Bridge Planner

 • Routing plan separates translation, triage, and draft-update tracks with clear ownership.

-• Knowledge loop output includes source-of-truth synchronization rules between ticketing and KB.
+• Knowledge loop output includes source-of-truth synchronization rules between ticketing, shared work surfaces, and the knowledge base.

-• Governance section lists where approvals pause automation.
+• Governance section lists where approvals pause automation and where the workflow must remain draft-only.